tecoevo/tecoevo.github.io/pages/philosophy.md

 ### Expectations of Postdocs <a name="expect_post"></a>

-- You are in the final stages of training to be a professor.
+- Typically you are in the final stages of training to be a professor.
 What do you need to do/learn to succeed?
 - Have a website
 - Write a mock job application, and go over it with other people to both improve the text and identify weaknesses you need to fill before you go on the market.
 - Teach something